 - What technology do we use for our continuous planning process – To successfully do continuous planning you will need a system that makes it easy to move data around, perform quick updates to master data, and provide a simple to use, intuitive reporting interface that will allow for all the comparative reporting that is so critical for constant plan vs. actual vs. prior plan type analysis.
 Trying to accomplish this in large excel workbooks will be difficult or impossible to maintain and trying to fulfill all the ongoing reporting requirements will not be a feasible option.
 Utilizing a state-of-the-art EPM solution, such as SAP Business Planning and Consolidation gives you the ability to do what if scenarios and build the plan with the fluidity you need.

 - How do we roll this out? – Any change to a process that has been around for a while requires careful consideration and thorough planning.
 Special consideration should be given to determine whether the way employee performance is measured and accompanying bonus structures may be impacted by any change to the planning process.
 Users and business customers are not always eager to take on a new process.
 To win them over and prove that a new continuous planning process will provide more business value, you need to be careful to ease into things in the right timeline and with the right resources.
 Having the right implementation partner can be a good start as they can provide the guidance and training to make the switch successful.

 Ready to Learn More?

-If you think continuous planning might be right for your organization, view our eBook on the top ten reasons to consider SAP Business Planning and Consolidation (BPC).
+If you think continuous planning might be right for your organization, view our white paper on how to achieve a faster finance close.
 You’ll learn how BPC can be a powerful tool in the continuous planning process.
 Or sign up for a free EPM alignment review to see if continuous planning is right for you.
 We’ll talk you through the process and how you can work this into your EPM roadmap.